 He is the author of a report to the French government on tax security in France in 2004 and co-author of two other reports to the French government, one on intangible assets (2006) and one on how to improve the commentary on French tax law (2010).
-He is also the co-author of the chapter on rulings of a book on French tax procedures (published in 2005 and updated in 2008), a book on transfer pricing in France (Ed F Lefebvre, 2010), the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011, and of the chapter on MAP article 25 of the OECD Treaty Model of the book Modèle de convention fiscal OCDE concernant le revenu et la fortune, published in 2013.
+He also co-authored a chapter on rulings in a book on French tax procedures, published in 2005 and updated in 2008, and a book on transfer pricing in France (edited by F Lefebvre, 2010).
+He authored the France chapter in Transfer Pricing and Dispute Resolution, published in 2011, and the chapter on MAP article 25 of the OECD Treaty Model in Modèle de convention fiscal OCDE concernant le revenu et la fortune, published in 2013.
 He regularly publishes articles on international tax matters in French and international publications.

-After graduating in political sciences at the IEP Paris (Sciences-Po) in 1979, Bruno Gibert completed his education with a Masters in corporate and tax law at the University of Paris II (Assas) before entering the ENA.
+After graduating in political sciences from the Paris Institute of Political Studies (Sciences Po) in 1979, Bruno Gibert completed his education with a master’s degree in corporate and tax law at the University of Paris II (Assas) before entering the ENA.

 A French native speaker, he is fluent in English.

 This biography is an extract from Who's Who Legal: France which can be purchased from our Shop.